About ADF®

 KH from Seismic

 Circa 1975, the industry made a simplification by assuming that all seismic frequencies have the same velocity.
 Frequency dependent velocity (“dispersion”), was believed to occur, but only at high frequencies.
-Apex has brought to light that in fact permeability causes large velocity variations with frequency – inside the seismic bandwidth.
+Apex realized that permeability coupled with reservoir thickness cause large velocity variations with frequency predominantly at lower frequencies.